mrdja026/clone-gpt/CheckStuff.md

 - Start servers the same way you develop (`pnpm dev`) to reflect real behavior.
 - Probe via Vite proxy first (SPA path), then Nest directly to isolate proxy issues.
 - If `/api/mcp/*` fails, print the new `[MCP]` logs (spawn path, cwd, error) added in `server/mcp/mcp.service.ts`.
-- If `MCP_JWT_SECRET` is set, mint a dev JWT automatically to avoid 401s.

 How to run
 - Copy the script below into a file (e.g., `scripts/check-mcp.sh`) and run: